 After freshening up in my room Steve met me back at the hotel and took me on a quick trip around the main part of Chiang Mai city.

 This shows the rear end of a Song Tao, or "Red Bus".
+Also notice how the woman on the motor scooter is sitting side-saddle and she is not holding on!! |

 Steve "waved" down one of the “hundreds” of Song Toas, or "Red Buses" for us.
 It is impolite to point at anyone in Thailand so you just hold your hand up and bend your wrist down like you are waving goodbye to someone, and in no time at all we were on our way.